MichaelAllen1966/2004_simple_simpy_parallel/README.md

 4. To activate the enviroment run the following command:
     `conda activate simple_sim`

-### Using Python environments

-1. Navigate to the main project folder (unless you prefer to build your Python environments elsewhere.

-2. Open a terminal/command line, and type `python3 -m venv venv`

-3. Activate your environment with `source .\venv\bin\activate`

-4. Install requirements with `pip install -r requirements.txt`

 ### Learning objectives

 1. Learn how to set up a custom Python environment  (to ensure consistency of package versions) using Anaconda or Python/Pip environments.